 We next went into the ‘Dead House‘, a room with a trap door used to store the sick and injured as a kind of quarantine – it was either die or recover!
 It was later used as a dormitory and also for storage.

-The original 400 year old explosives magazine was later connected by a tunnel system in the Victorian era, featuring two cartridge lifts on the way.
-There a several magazine tunnels around the site.
-Whilst some are open to the public, quite a lot is off-limits due to health and safety.
+The original 400 year old explosives Magazine from 1685 was later connected by a tunnel system added later in the Victorian era, featuring two cartridge lifts on the way.
+There several Victorian magazine tunnels around the site, but this was one of the most special leading to one of the oldest parts of the fort.
+Whilst some are open to the public, quite a lot is off-limits due to health and safety, so we were very privileged to be allowed a look at this.
 A lot of the tunnels have severe cracks in the wall and are supporting by aged scaffolding.
+Below are images of the Victorian tunnels and cartridge lifts, with the large chamber they led to being the 1685 magazine.This entry was posted in Location Report